dudash/openshiftexamples-cicdpipeline/README.md

  > `pipeline_setup.sh`

 Because no other Jenkins server is already configured for use, OpenShift will actually create one for use within this project.
-We will wait until that jenkins server is ready - you can see status with `oc get pods`.
+So before starting the pipeline, wait until that jenkins server is ready.
+You can see status in the webconsole or with `oc get pods`.

-Once it's ready you can kick off a new pipeline build via the CLI or the web console.
+Once it's ready, kick off a new pipeline build via the the web console or with the CLI:

-The CLI command is:
 > `oc start-build -F openshiftexamples-cicdpipeline`

-## Why pipelines?
-The most obvious benefits of CI/CD pipelines are:
-* Deliver software more efficiently and rapidly
-* Free up developer's time from manual build/release processes
-* Standardize a process that requires testing before release
-* Track the success and efficiency of releases plus gain insight into (and control over) each step

 ## About the code / software architecture